-Contained within a square-mile on the city’s south side, the airline terminal is at 5700 South Cicero Ave.
-The current airline passenger terminal was completed in 2001 but the airport itself dates back to 1923 when it was used as a landing strip for four years before it became Chicago Municipal Airport.
+Contained within a square-mile on Chicago’s southwest side, Midway Airport’s terminal straddles Cicero Avenue.
+Passengers check in with their airlines on the east side of the street and then use a bridge over the street to get to the gates on the west side.
+The current airline passenger terminal was completed in 2001 but the airport itself dates back to 1923 when it was a landing strip for four years before it was acquired by the city and became Chicago Municipal Airport.
 Renamed in 1949 for the World War II naval Battle of Midway, the airport lays claim to being Chicago’s “close-in” airport.

-Midway has one terminal with two main concourses, A and B. There is also a three-gate area labeled as Concourse C. All of the gate areas are connected in the TSA secure area.
+Midway has one terminal with two main concourses, A and B. There is also a three-gate area labeled Concourse C. All of the gate areas are connected inside the TSA secure area.

 Southwest Airlines flights arrive and depart at gates on the A and B concourses.
 Passengers making connections to other flights can do so without exiting the TSA secure area.